 “Did you fellows forget to catch my samples?”

 The two young men answered me with nervous giggles.
 Realizing I wouldn’t get much more information from them, I walked around the drilling rig in search of the driller.
 A large rotary rig, powered by twin diesel engines is very noisy.
-Most oil patch workers have significant hearing loss after years on the job.
+Most oil patch workers have a significant hearing loss after years on the job.
 A drilling rig is also a very dangerous place to work and roughnecks with missing fingers is a common sight.
 Fingers aren’t the only things lost on a drilling rig.
-Those that aren’t careful often lose larger limbs, and even their lives.
-High pressure gas spewing uncontrollably from a broken wellhead had blown a man’s head off that very year.
+Those that aren’t careful often lose larger limbs and even their lives.
+High-pressure gas spewing uncontrollably from a broken wellhead had blown a man’s head off that year.
 I hadn’t witnessed the accident, but I knew the man’s father.

 “There’s a good movie on,” Ray said.